Adekabang/docs-8labs/docs/XCP-ng/hardening-public-facing-xcpng.md

 # Hardening Public-Facing XCP-ng with OPNsense & WireGuard

-:::warning NOT TESTED YET
+:::warning NOT FOR PRODUCTION
-This tutorial has not been tested in any XCP-ng version.
+This tutorial has been tested in XCP-ng version 8.2 only.
 Please proceed carefully, as it is not production-ready.
 :::

 This guide outlines a robust method for securing a public-facing XCP-ng hypervisor by routing all management traffic through a WireGuard VPN tunnel on an OPNsense firewall VM.
 This minimizes the attack surface on the XCP-ng host itself.